Snippets of French history: hot air balloons.

 The Mongolfier brothers then gave a public demonstration, after much trial and error in 1783 at Annonay (in the Ardeche, France).
 Dignitaries were invited and the “flight” lasted 10 minutes.
 The Montgolfier brothers now had the attention of manufacturers, of influential people and of the King himself – Louis XVI.
 The next demonstration lasted a little less time, but control of the balloon was lost and it drifted off, landing over 1 km away and the local villagers were so frightened by this oddity that they attacked and “killed” it.

-The first real flight, in a proper sense of the word, was acheived by the Robert brothers and lasted 2 hours and travelled 36 kms.
-The first cross-channel flight was a jouint effort by an American, John Jeffires and a Frenchman, Jean-Pierre Blanchard.
+The first real flight, in a proper sense of the word, was achieved by the Robert brothers/Cavendish and lasted 2 hours and travelled 36 kms.
+The first cross-channel flight was a joint effort by an American, John Jeffires and a Frenchman, Jean-Pierre Blanchard.
 So, the Montgolfier brothers do have a somewhat overly enthusiastic place in history, but that is often the way, and anyway their story is fascinating.

 I went for a balloon ride over the Atlas mountains in north Africa.
 Excellent !
-My blog for tomorrow perhpas ?
+My blog for tomorrow perhaps ?